 - Injuries requiring resuscitation in general and those requiring admittance to hospital for more than 24 hours.

-Any injuries to workers (including the freelancers and the self-employed) where they are away from work and unable to perform their normal work duties for more than 7 consecutive days (not counting the day of the accident).
+Any injuries to workers (including the freelancers and the self-employed) where they’re away from work and unable to perform their normal work duties for more than seven consecutive days (not counting the day of the accident).

 Injuries to non-workers

 Injuries to members of the public who are taken from the scene of the accident to a hospital for treatment for that injury.

 Reportable Occupational Disease are now:

 - Carpal Tunnel Syndrome, where the person’s work involves regular use of percussive or vibrating tools